Tap the text to show or hide reading controls.

 To use Bone Armor, I need bone.

-As all the muscle and skin sloughed away, it clumped into a single mass like slime, and in no time the Orc corpse was left as nothing but bare bone.
+Why pick the bone and flesh of a corpse apart one piece at a time, when a single use of Flesh Control could debone it clean?
+As all the muscle and skin peeled away, it clumped into a single slime-like mass, and in no time the Orc corpse was nothing but bare bone.

 That flesh has its uses too.

-When Yujin waved his hand, part of the dark-red mass of flesh fastened itself onto a zombie.
+Yujin waved his hand, and part of the dark-red mass of flesh fastened itself onto a zombie.
+With it, the Orc’s already-hefty body swelled to about 1.3 times its size.

 The flesh binds the bone and the zombie’s body together.